This section of pages will be about my 1968 GT350 Shelby Cobra .

 - Comp Cam and lifters with roller tipped rocker arms – new in 2019

-- 4 speed TopLoader rebuilt with ALL new gears and syncros plus a Hurst T-handle Shifter – the toploader 4 speed was factory installed
+- 4 speed TopLoader rebuilt with ALL new gears and syncros plus a Hurst T-handle Shifter – The 4 speed was factory installed.
+The Hurst shifter added about 2008 when the transmission was rebuilt.

 - 3,89 rear end – factory installed